From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

 \textit{-- Automated test generation.} The process begins with gathering user feedback in real-world scenarios, such as thumbs-up or thumbs-down data, which provides rich, actionable insights.
 By integrating this feedback with pre-existing domain knowledge, \textit{automated} metamorphic relations (MRs) are generated for specific attributes of interest.
 These MRs are then applied to conduct metamorphic testing (MT) on FMware, ensuring that different properties and behaviors of the system are adequately tested.
 Following the MT, human experts evaluate the results to identify any discrepancies or potential improvements, further refining the MRs. This iterative cycle of automated generation, testing, and human-driven feedback continuously enhances the accuracy and relevance of the MRs, ultimately leading to more robust and reliable FMware.

 \textit{-- Next-generation AI-judge framework.} The development of such a framework is crucial for improving the reliability of evaluations.
 Unlike existing solutions, this framework would guide developers in crafting tailored prompts that align with specific business logic and domain constraints.
-These judges would be trained to focus not just on the superficial aspects of FM outputs (e.g., format, length) but on deeper attributes like factual accuracy, consistency with previous outputs, and compliance with application-specific requirements.
+These judges would be trained to focus not just on the superficial aspects of FM(s) outputs (e.g., format, length) but on deeper attributes like factual accuracy, consistency with previous outputs, and compliance with application-specific requirements.
 To train the judges in a more structured, guided, flexible, evolvable, and cost-effective manner, we foresee the use of \textit{curriculum engineering} (more details in Section~\ref{sec:built-in-quality}).
 As a result, we would also obtain a more lightweight and efficient model, further contributing to cost-effectiveness.
+The judge itself can act as an adaptive verifier whose scoring rules evolve under human oversight, reducing drift over time.
+By pairing these lightweight judges with symbolic validators, teams achieve tiered assurance, symbolic for deterministic artifacts, heuristic for open-ended content.

+\begin{assumptiontradeoffbox} \respto{1-20} \textbf{Assumptions.} \begin{itemize}[leftmargin=*,nosep] \item The FMware under test has \emph{at least partially structured artifacts} (e.g., tool contracts/schemas, API parameter constraints, or structured prompts) that can be validated deterministically. \item Teams can maintain a \emph{reference workload} (golden sets, canary traffic, or representative scenarios) to continuously assess regressions as prompts, tools, and models evolve. \item Human oversight is available for calibration (spot checks / adjudication), because fully automated judging remains brittle on hard, domain-specific cases. \end{itemize}